trebeljahr/trebeljahr.com/src/content/pages/1-month-projects.md

 <!-- ### Hmm...
 - Automate EC2 setup for Modded Minecraft Server + build a website interface to sell them
 - Learn and play around with Blender
-- Network in the Berlin Startup Community  -->
+- Network in the Berlin Startup Community
+- Write a Minecraft Mod

+ -->